 According to the USDA, you can marinate pork for 3-5 days, but we recommend sticking to 8-12 hours for this recipe.

-Slow cooker pulled pork can be made up to four days in advance.
+Cuban pork will keep in the refrigerator for up to four days.
 After it’s cooled down a bit, refrigerate it in a tightly sealed container.

 You can also freeze it for up to 3 months, or even more.
 Thaw overnight in the fridge.